open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The carrier of propagated data on both the client (injector) and server (extractor) side is usually an HTTP request.

+`Getter` and `Setter` are optional helper components used for extraction and injection respectively, and are defined as separate objects from the carrier to avoid runtime allocations, by removing the need for additional interface-implementing-objects wrapping the carrier in order to access its contents.

+`Getter` and `Setter` MUST be stateless and allowed to be saved as constants, in order to effectively avoid runtime allocations.

 ### Fields

 The propagation fields defined.
 If your carrier is reused, you should delete the fields here